|Mortgage Payment (P&I)|

 |County||Avg.
 Closing Costs||Median Home Value||Closing Costs as % of Home Value|

 One of the closing costs fees you’ll have to pay is a New York State mortgage recording tax.
-Only about seven states charge this type of tax, and unfortunately New York is one of them.
-New York City, Yonkers and several other countries also impose a local tax on mortgages in those jurisdictions.
-The state tax is 50 cents per $100 of mortgage debt, plus an additional special tax of 25 cents per $100 of mortgage debt and then an additional tax of 25 cents per $100 of mortgage debt.
+Only about seven states charge this type of tax, and New York is one of them.
+New York City, Yonkers and several other cities also impose a local tax on mortgages in those jurisdictions.
+The state tax is 50 cents per $100 of mortgage debt, plus an additional special tax of 25 cents per $100 of mortgage debt.
 If the property is located in a city or town that has mortgage tax, you’ll pay an additional 25 to 50 cents.
 This tax is due at closing to the recording office of the county in which the property is located.

 Another homebuyer cost is title insurance.
 This insurance is split into a lender’s policy and an owner’s policy and is required for protection against future claims such as unpaid real property taxes, liens or other encumbrances that weren’t discovered during the title history search.
 You can find New York licensed title insurers on the Department of Financial Services Homeowners Insurance Resource Center.